git-pull/tao-of-tmux/manuscript/00-forward.md

 ## About this book

+This book is currently under development.
+It's available to read for [free on the web](https://leanpub.com/the-tao-of-tmux/read).

 You do not need a book to use or understand tmux.
 But if there is a book, let this be the one.

 I don't like to give a slipshod effort.
 If I'm going to take the time to write a book, I'm giving it 100% of my effort.